Articles on Shifting Sands

 The FGM Detectives,* a Channel 4 TV documentary broadcast last night (27 Feb 2017), was illuminating and timely.
 The TV reporter, Cathy Newman, had filmed over two years to investigate FGM.
 The blurb reminded us that despite being banned, ‘FGM is still practised in some communities in the UK, where 20,000 girls are thought to be at risk each year.’

-That it went to court at all should be the surprise considering the lack of factual and medial evidence there was in support of the case.
-Then there was the personal relationship between the main witness and the investigating police officer, which to any objective eye, represented a conflict of interest.
-But was only casually mentioned in the programme.
+That it went to court at all should be the surprise considering the lack of factual and medical evidence there was in support of the case.
+The personal relationship between the main witness and the investigating police officer, which to any objective eye, represented a conflict of interest, was only casually mentioned in the programme.

 The Police Officer, Leanne Pook, is a trustee of the charity, Integrate UK and like many anti-FGM campaigners is passionate, almost to the point of being evangelical, about the issue.
 The main witness is an employee of the charity and an equally passionate anti-FGM campaigner.
 They are friends.
 Yet she was allowed to take his witness statement.